Erotemic/shitspotter/README.rst

 images in the contributions folder (More info on contributions will be added later).

-I want to give special thanks to my two poop machines - Honey and Bezoar - who inspired this project.
+I want to give special thanks to my first two poop machines - Honey and Bezoar
+- who inspired this project.
 Without them, ShitSpotter would not be possible.

 ..
 Image of Honey And Bezoar
 .. image:: https://i.imgur.com/MWQVs0w.jpg